osandov/drgn/vmtest/README.rst

    <https://www.dropbox.com/sh/2mcf2xvg319qdaw/AAChpI5DJZX2VwlCgPFDdaZHa?dl=0>`_.
    They are managed via the Dropbox API by the `vmtest.manage <manage.py>`_ CLI and downloaded by the `vmtest.resolver <resolver.py>`_ module.
 2. The test command itself.
-This is just some ``setup.py`` glue and the proper invocation of the Python `unittest command line interface
+This is just some ``setup.py`` glue, a command to install vmlinux where drgn can find it, and the proper invocation of the Python `unittest command line interface
    <https://docs.python.org/3/library/unittest.html#test-discovery>`_.

 The ``vmtest.vm`` and ``vmtest.resolver`` modules also have CLIs for testing